Professional edition active

 Intermediate-density lipoproteins (IDL) are the product of LPL processing of VLDL.
 IDL are cholesterol-rich VLDL remnants that are either cleared by the liver or metabolized by hepatic lipase into LDL, which retains apo B-100.

 Low-density lipoproteins (LDL), the products of VLDL and IDL metabolism, are the most cholesterol-rich of all lipoproteins.
-About 40 to 60% of all LDL are cleared by the liver in a process mediated by apo B and hepatic LDL receptors.
+Approximately 40 to 60% of all LDL are cleared by the liver in a process mediated by apo B and hepatic LDL receptors.
 The rest are taken up by either hepatic LDL or nonhepatic non-LDL (scavenger) receptors.
 Hepatic LDL receptors are down-regulated by delivery of cholesterol to the liver by chylomicrons and by increased dietary saturated fat; they can be up-regulated by decreased dietary fat and cholesterol.
 Nonhepatic scavenger receptors, most notably on macrophages, take up excess LDL that has not been processed by hepatic receptors.
 Monocytes migrate into the subendothelial space and become macrophages; these macrophages then take up oxidized LDL and form foam cells within atherosclerotic plaques.

 The size of LDL particles varies from large and buoyant to small and dense.
 Small, dense LDL is especially rich in cholesterol esters and is associated with metabolic disturbances such as hypertriglyceridemia and insulin resistance.